OpenWave-GW/OpenWave-1KB/README.md

  *OpenWave-1KB is developed under Windows 32 bits environment, and all the packages are Windows 32bits version.*

+- **Ubuntu Linux:**
- *OpenWave-1KB is also tested under Ubuntu 10.04 (32 bits) with the same version of the packages listed above.
+   OpenWave-1KB is also tested under Ubuntu 10.04 (32 bits) with the same version of the packages listed above.
 And the following package and libraries are required:*
    * nose-1.3.4
    * qt4-qmake
    * libqt4-dev

+- **Raspbian Linux:**
- *OpenWave-1KB is also tested on Raspberry Pi 2 with following package and libraries:*
+   OpenWave-1KB is also tested on Raspberry Pi 2 with following package and libraries:
    * python-matplotlib
    * python-numpy
    * python-scipy